Renault 5 Turbo 3 Debuts As Widebody Restomod Bathed In Carbon Fiber

 Legende Automobiles has fitted the Turbo 3 with automatic dual-zone climate control and ultra-thin seats with generous lateral support and a racing harness.
 Behind them sits a roll cage positioned on top of the engine compartment where a turbocharged four-cylinder engine produces a healthy 400 horsepower.

-That's quite an improvement over the original 158-hp output and is now delivered to the rear wheels through a modern sequential transmission, replacing the five-speed manual gearbox of the donor car.
+That's quite an improvement over the original 158-hp output and is now delivered to the rear wheels through a modern sequential transmission or a manual (depending on suppliers), replacing the five-speed manual gearbox of the donor car.
 Details about the engine have not been disclosed, but we're being told it's a modern powertrain as one would expect from a full restomod project.

 Some 1,820 Renault 5 Turbo 1s were made (along with 3,167 Turbo 2s) during the model's six years on the market, meaning Legende Automobiles is addressing a limited crowd.
 It remains to be seen how many owners will go down the restomod route, but the company says it has "ignored all financial advice and spared no expense in making sure that this is the best possible version of the B-segment icon."